 Computation Method:

-The indicator is based on the most up to date data contained in FAO’s Global Databank for Animal Genetic Resources DAD-IS (http://dad.fao.org/) at the time of calculation.
+The indicator is based on the data contained in FAO’s Global Databank for Animal Genetic Resources DAD-IS (http://dad.fao.org/).
 Risk classes are defined based on population sizes of breeds reported to DAD-IS.
 The risk class is considered to be “unknown” if (i) no population sizes are reported or (ii) the most recent population size reported refers to a year more than 10- years before the year of calculation (10 year cut off point).